ccasanoval/Encuentrame3/README.md

 # Encuentrame3

-Android App for storing your points of interest, create geofence alerts and trace your path storing routes.
+Android app developed in Kotlin and making use of both Google Mobile Services and Huawei Mobile Services.
+The app tracks your walking or driving path, store points of interest and alerts when entering geofences.

 Features:
 =========